openvinotoolkit/openvino_notebooks/README.md

 ## ⚙️ System Requirements

 The notebooks run almost anywhere &mdash; your laptop, a cloud VM, or even a Docker container.
-The table below lists the supported operating systems and Python versions. **Note:** Python 3.10 is not supported yet, but it will be soon.
+The table below lists the supported operating systems and Python versions. **Note:** Python 3.10 is not supported yet.

 | Supported Operating System                                 | [Python Version (64-bit)](https://www.python.org/) |
 | :--------------------------------------------------------- | :------------------------------------------------- |